-Doing a Phonetic Search of trademark is something that should be of top priority when you are serious about protecting your brand.
-If left unattempted and unaddressed you may be flirting with your financial investment and hence it is important to ensure right at the beginning that your mark is phonetically not similar to any other mark that are already available in the market.
+Doing a Phonetic Search of a trademark is something that should be of top priority when you are serious about protecting your brand.
+If left unattempted and unaddressed you may be flirting with your financial investment and hence it is important to ensure right at the beginning that your mark is phonetically not similar to any other mark that is already available in the market.
 So, the first and foremost thing that we need to know is “what is meant by phonetic equivalents”?

 What is meant by phonetic equivalents?

 Phonetic equivalents are words that sound-alike creating the possibility of confusion between the two words (for example ‘CAT’ and ‘KAT’).
 Phonetic equivalents are important because they indicate how an existing mark may be perceived by a consumer as, too similar to your proposed mark.
 If phonetically equivalent marks exist in the same industry there is a strong possibility of consumer confusion and the proposed mark may be rejected.